HugoSmits/logsAnalysisUdacity/README.md

 ## Requisites

-##### Views must be created in vagrant/psql environment before the c.executes can run the selects !
+##### Views must be created in vagrant/psql environment before the selects can run be run!

 ## Download the data

 ##### Next, download the data [here](https://github.com/HugoSmits/logsAnalysisUdacity).
 You can fork the repository and clone it to your local git repository.
-The file needed is called newsdata.sql the rest our personal answers to the project.
+The file needed is called newsdata.sql the rest are personal answers to the project.
 Put this file into the vagrant directory, which is shared with your virtual machine.

-##### With the repository you can find the file called Vagrantfile which will help you set up your vagrant environment with the right configurations.
+##### Within the repository you can find the file called Vagrantfile which will help you set up your vagrant environment with the right configurations.
 BEWARE: config.vm.box_download_insecure is set to TRUE.
 Doesn't verify ssl certificates.
 Line can be removed or altered at said file.
-Functioning can't be guaranteed if done so.
+Setup can't be guaranteed if done so.

-##### To load the data, cd into the vagrant directory and follow the command show in "How to connect and access themand
+##### To load the data, cd into the vagrant directory and follow the command show in "How to connect and access the database.

 ## How to connect and access the database